 A cancer diagnosis can be emotionally challenging.
-In time, each person learns to cope in his or her own way.
+In time, people learn to cope in their own unique ways.
 Until you find what works for you, you might try to:

 Know what to expect.
 Learn enough about your cancer to feel comfortable making treatment decisions.

 Ask your doctor to tell you the type and stage of your cancer, as well as your treatment options and their side effects.
 The more you know, the more confident you'll be when it comes to making decisions about your own care.
 Look for information in your local library and on reliable websites.

 - Keep friends and family close.
 Keeping your close relationships strong will help you deal with cancer.
 Friends and family can provide the practical support you'll need, such as helping take care of your house if you're in the hospital.
 And they can serve as emotional support when you feel overwhelmed by cancer.

 Find someone to talk with.
 Find a good listener who is willing to listen to you talk about your hopes and fears.
 This may be a friend or family member.
 The concern and understanding of a counselor, medical social worker, clergy member or cancer support group also may be helpful.

 Ask your doctor about support groups in your area.
 Or check your phone book, library or a cancer organization, such as the National Cancer Institute or the American Cancer Society.

 People with an average risk of colon cancer can consider screening beginning at age 50.
 But people with an increased risk, such as those with a family history of colon cancer, should consider screening sooner.

 Several screening options exist — each with its own benefits and drawbacks.
 Talk about your options with your doctor, and together you can decide which tests are appropriate for you.